czhc/securityhub-remediations/README.md

 ```
 docker run -it -v /home/ec2-user/environment/securityhub-remediations/output:/home/custodian/output:rw -v /home/ec2-user/environment/securityhub-remediations:/home/custodian/securityhub-remediations:ro -v /home/ec2-user/.aws:/home/custodian/.aws:ro cloudcustodian/c7n run --cache-period 0 -s /home/custodian/output --profile cc -c /home/custodian/securityhub-remediations/module2/ec2-sechub-custom-action.yml
 ```
 2. You should see a single output line containing "custodian.policy:INFO Provisioning policy lambda DenySnapStop".
-Note that the string after 'Provisioning policy lambda" matches the poicy name contained within the file which was the last parameter of the previous step.
-The name of the generated lambda will be composed of that policy name prefixed with "custodian-"
+Note that the string after 'Provisioning policy lambda" matches the policy name contained within the file which was the last parameter of the previous step.
+The name of the generated lambda will be composed of that policy name prefixed with "custodian-".
+Cloudwatch logs are generated following standard naming convention, /aws/lamabda/custodian-$(PolicyName)
 3. Open the Security Hub Console and click on Findings, or click https://console.aws.amazon.com/securityhub/home?region=us-east-1#/findings?search=RecordState%3D%255Coperator%255C%253AEQUALS%255C%253AACTIVE
 4. You should see a row where "Title=ec2-force-vulnerabilities", if not then in the Findings search box, type Title, under the pop-up Filters click on Title, then in the new popup, enter "ec2-force-vulnerabilities" then click Apply
 5. Click the checkbox for the finding (There should only be one at this point, but checkbox the first (most recently updated)